Please note: This page will be shut down soon. As soon as the new website is online, the new link will be announced here.

 In the first course session, the course instructors will check once again whether your language skills match the corresponding course.
 If this is not the case, you could be placed in the other course.
 If the check determines that your oral level is lower than A2, you will unfortunately not be able to take part in the course.

 Important: Course registration is only possible by e-mail to gis@international.uni-mainz.de and NOT!!! via the "Course registration for exchange students" form.
 Please send an e-mail with your certified German level (if available) and the following information: Last name, first name, country of origin, home university, subject of studies, German level, matriculation number (if already available), e-mail address.
 Please also indicate whether you have already taken part in a conversation course at JGU.
+If you want to take the A2/B1 course, please indicate which of the two you would like to take or whether both time slots would be okay (the latter gives us some flexibility and increases your chances to get in a class).

-Registrations will be accepted from 10.04.2024 up to and including 14.04.2024 (earlier registrations will unfortunately be ignored).
+Registrations will be accepted from 16.10.2024 up to and including 20.10.2024 (earlier registrations will unfortunately be ignored).
 If there are more registrations than places, a waiting list will be introduced and students will be informed accordingly.
 Students who wish to participate in the conversation course for the first time will be prioritized.
 Students who have already taken part in such a course at JGU can only participate if there are remaining places.
-On 15.04.2024 you will be informed whether you have a place on the course or are on the waiting list.
+On 21.10.2024 you will be informed whether you have a place on the course or are on the waiting list.

 Completed A2 or B1 Level - Course A